 You don’t need to sign up for Medicare each year.
 However, you should review your Medicare health and prescription drug coverage and make changes if it no longer meets your needs or if you could lower your out-of-pocket expenses.

 Part B – covers outpatient, doctor services, and other non-hospital care.

-Part D – Prescription drug coverage – private insurers offer additional prescription drug coverage for additional monthly premiums.
+Part D – Prescription drug coverage – private insurers offer additional prescription drug coverage for an additional cost.

 Medicare isn’t free.
-Most receive Part A for free after paying into Medicare through income taxes over the course of time, but Part B still carries a monthly premium ($170.10 in 2022).
+Most receive premium-free Medicare Part A after paying into Medicare through income taxes over the course of time, but Medicare Part B still carries a monthly premium ($174.70 in 2024).
 Additionally, you may need to pay for out-of-pocket costs like the deductible, copayments and coinsurance, prescription drug coverage, and any late-enrollment penalties.

 Most of the time, No. There may be specific rare circumstances, such as the loss of continuing coverage, that may result in Special Enrollment Periods where you will not be penalized for late enrollment.
 Otherwise, penalties must be paid to keep your Medicare coverage.

 If you have to pay an extra amount and you disagree (for example, you have a life event that lowers your income), visit socialsecurity.gov or call Social Security at 1-800-772-1213.
 TTY users can call 1-800-325-0778.

 If you get Social Security or Railroad Retirement Board (RRB) benefits, your Medicare Part B (Medical Insurance) premium will be deducted from your benefit payment.